-Discrimination at Work San Jose
+Discrimination in the Workplace San Jose

 Are you a hardworking San Jose or Bay Area resident who has faced discrimination at work?
 If so, we are here to listen to your story and fight for your rights!
 The law office of Robert David Baker, Inc. has been fighting for the rights of workers in San Jose for more than 30 years.
 We are willing to take on small businesses as well as big businesses and corporations across all industries.
 With decades of experience appearing before both federal and state courts, we are your worker’s rights legal advocates.

 What should I do if I’m being discriminated against at work?

 If you believe that you are being illegally discriminated against at work – either during your hiring, at time of review or promotion, during a termination or firing from your place of employment, or at any time during the time you worked for an employer, you can call our office to speak to our caring, compassionate, and knowledgeable employment and discrimination at work law experts.

 Additionally, if you believe that you are the victim of discrimination in the workplace, you should document, document, document.
 Your discrimination attorney can and will use whatever evidence you have to build a solid case against your employer.
 This can include statistical evidence and direct evidence.
 The more you accurately and timely document any discrimination you experience, the easier it may be to build a strong case against your employer for discrimination at work.

 Employers face steep penalties for illegally discriminating against workers in the State of California.
 The State of California prohibits harassment and discrimination in the workplace.
 The California Department of Fair Employment and Housing (DFEH) enforces laws that protect workers from illegal discrimination and harassment in their jobs, based on a workers actual or perceived:

 - National origin or ancestry

 - Gender, gender identity or gender expression

 - Marital status